Matho/server-setup-tutorial/Readme.md

 Deploy the stack via:
 `$ sudo docker stack deploy minio -c /root/docker-stacks/minio/minio-stack.yml`

-If you do not see the Minio running on the domain `minio.vps1.matho.sk`, do restart Traefik container and refresh the domain.
+If you do not see the Minio running on the domain `minio.vps1.matho.sk`, wait for few minutes or do restart Traefik container and refresh the domain.

 Log into the console running on `minio-console.vps1.matho.sk` and create first bucket.
 Then you can upload/download some files to test, that Minio works.